ThomasWinn/GovernMint/README.md

 * Utilizing vue-chart.js to display graphs on user transactions
 * I thought filtering for mulitple transactions was a hard thing to conceptually think about at first.
 ALSO Adding to CSV (On filtered transactions and all Transactions)
+* Background calculation for total spending goal and remaining balence.

 Which (if any) device integration(s) does your app support?